MODIFIED FIELD HOCKEY

 Game Conditions

-3. Nine practices are required before the first scrimmage.
+3. Six practices are required before the first scrimmage or game

 Game Rules

-1. National Federation Rules with the exception that sticks will be called whenever a stick is raised above the shoulder.
+1. NFHS Rules with the exception that sticks will be called whenever a stick is raised above the shoulder.

-4. Time-outs: A time-out may be called by a team when the ball is dead.
+3. Time-outs: A time-out may be called by a team when the ball is dead.
 Play is restarted as though time-out had not been called.
 Duration of the time-out is two minutes.
-Three time-outs may be called by each coach: two in one half and one in the other half.
+Three time-outs may be called by each coach.

-5. Equipment: Only sneakers or shoes with molded soles and molded cleats are permitted in the modified program.
-Shoes with metal posts or spikes are not permitted in any modified sport.
+4. Equipment: Only sneakers or shoes with molded soles and molded cleats are permitted in the modified program.
 All field players must wear shin guards and mouth guards.
-Goalies must wear: face mask or mask-helmet as clarified by NF rules, goalie pads, kickers, chest protector, goalie glove, wraparound throat protector and mouth protector, which may be attached to the helmet.
-The goalie may wear field hockey shoulder pads and elbow pads. (updated 12/3/04)
+Goalies must wear: Full face/cage mask-mask-helmet as clarified by NFHS rules (no hard visor), goalie pads, kickers, chest protector, goalie gloves, wraparound throat protector goalie pads , and mouth protector (not white or clear), which may be attached to the helmet.
+The goalie may wear field hockey shoulder pads and elbow pads.

 Section XI Rules